stevenflo1/GrowACode/README.md

-# DevNet project of BSIT - 3B
+# DevNet project of BSIT - 3B GrowACode

 This Python application retrieves and displays public IP address information (IPv4 and/or IPv6), as well as additional network-related data such as geolocation, ISP, ASN, timezone, and country code.
 It is intended as a prototype tool for network technicians to quickly access diagnostic information about the network they are connected to.